Top Museums to Visit in Barcelona: A Cultural Journey Through the City

 How to get to the city's top museums

-Most museums are in the city centre, Gothic Quarter, Eixample, and Gracia, but there are also exciting museums in the other districts.
-An excellent way to visit the museums is by taking the hop-on, hop-off bus.
-You can hop off at the stops with the museums and explore the art between the rides.
+Most museums are inside the town centre, Gothic Quarter, Eixample, and Gracia, however there are also interesting museums within the other districts.
+A first rate manner to visit the museums is by taking the hop-on, hop-off bus.
+You can hop off on the stops with the museums and explore the art among the rides.

-For instance, the Museu Nacional d’Art de Catalunya is located at Plaza Espanya on Montjuic Hill.
-If you prefer not to take the tourist bus, there is a metro station in front of Plaza Espanya.
+For example, the Museu Nacional d’Art de Catalunya is located at Plaza Espanya a Montjuic Hill.
+If you choose not to take the traveler bus, there is a metro station in front of Plaza Espanya.
 Take Line 1 or 3 for MNAC.

 The Museum of Contemporary Art is situated in Raval, the most controversial part of the Old City.
 The district has experienced poverty, crime, and social issues.
-A long time ago, it was located on the outskirts of the medieval city, thus being populated by the poor people coming to Barcelona in search of income.
+A long time in the past, it was placed on the outskirts of the medieval city, therefore being populated through the bad people coming to Barcelona in search of profits.
 Take the metro Lines 1, 2, or 3 to Catalunya, Liceu, or Universitat.

 The Picasso Museum is located in medieval Barcelona.
 It is based inside the medieval palaces that once belonged to the local bourgeoisie.
 Take Line 4 to Jaume I or Line 1 to the Arc de Triomf.